25 Sample Personal Recommendation Letters (Tips & Examples)

 Examples of applicant’s qualities

 The recommender should then state the applicant’s qualities in relation to the requirements for the position and examples that demonstrate how the applicant has made use of them.
-The use of relevant examples strengthens the impact of the personal recommendation letter on the recipient by demonstrating how he/she can make use of the qualities.
+The use of relevant examples strengthens the impact of this letter on the recipient by demonstrating how they can make use of the qualities.

 John demonstrated his attention to detail in the winter of 2017 when a building collapsed in downtown Manhattan and one of the survivors claimed it is okay.
 He noticed there was bruising around the survivor’s navel area.
 The doctors said that had the patient not sought treatment he would have died within hours.